Want to know more about Lifeline?

 - will provide and update Lifeline with relevant information about their background, criminal history and personal circumstances that could affect actual or perceived ability to deliver Crisis Support Services

-- will recognise the limits of their training and expertise and make appropriate referrals when a helpseeker’s requirements are beyond their expertise
+- will recognise the limits of their training and expertise and make appropriate referrals when a helpseeker’s requirements are beyond their expertise or outside of Lifeline's service purpose

 - will not provide services when under the influence of alcohol or other drugs which may impair judgement